9 Simple Mistakes That Can Raise Your College Costs

 1. Not filling out the FAFSA

-It’s also important to fill it out as early in the year as possible.
-Some types of need are given out on a first-come, first-serve basis, so only the early bird gets the worm.
+It’s also important to complete the FAFSA as early in the year as possible.
+Some types of aid are given out on a first-come, first-serve basis, so only the early bird gets the worm.

 2. Not applying for scholarships

 Also check locally for scholarships.
 Rotary Clubs, VFWs and other groups often offer small scholarships for local students.
-Because you'll only be competing with local students, your chances of actually getting the funds are higher.
+Because the pool of applicants is much smaller, your chances of actually snagging the prize are better.

 3. Taking longer to graduate or changing majors